-- 5. Members may submit questions related to the resolutions to be tabled for approval at the Meeting in advance of the Meeting by 10.00 a.m. on 23 April 2024: - by post to the registered office address of the Company at 207 Henderson Road #01-01, Henderson Industrial Park, Singapore 159550836; or - (b) by email to skeProxyReg@singaporekitchenequipmentltd.com.
+- 5. Members may submit questions related to the resolutions to be tabled for approval at the Meeting in advance of the Meeting by 10.00 a.m. on 23 April 2025: - (a) by post to the registered office address of the Company at 207 Henderson Road #01-01, Henderson Industrial Park, Singapore 159550; or - (b) by email to skeProxyReg@singaporekitchenequipmentltd.com.

-The Board of Directors of the Company will endeavour to address all substantial and relevant questions received from shareholders prior to the Meeting by publishing the responses to those questions on SGXNet and the Company's website at the URL www.singaporekitchenequipmentltd.com, at least forty-eight (48) hours prior to the closing date and time for the lodgement of the proxy forms by 26 April 2024.
+The Board of Directors of the Company will endeavour to address all substantial and relevant questions received from shareholders prior to the Meeting by publishing the responses to those questions on SGXNet and the Company's website at the URL www.singaporekitchenequipmentItd.com, at least forty-eight (48) hours prior to the closing date and time for the lodgement of the proxy forms by 10.00 a.m. on 26 April 2025.